 - If using both layers: Place cake on a plate.
 Frost the top of the first cake with half the frosting.
 Place the second cake on top of the frosted cake layer.
 Frost the top of the second cake.

-- Drizzle the White Chocolate Cream Sauce over the top of the frosting.
+- Drizzle the White Chocolate Cream Sauce (Directions are below) over the top of the frosting.

 - Decorate with toasted cashews and figs.

 Directions for Cashew Butter Frosting